 Personally I had mixed feelings about those wars.
 Yes, it was US intervention that sided with and armed the Taliban in order to counter Russian intervention.
 Yes, the justification of getting at WMDs was pretty weak excuse for attacking Iraq.
 But, the Taliban were killing people, and Sadam had been doing so, with our arms, for quite some time.
 I certainly didn’t lament the attacks on those despotic barbaric people.

 But, apart from some belated success in the Balkans, interventions had rarely gone smoothly.
 Before then the USA could have made good out of 9/11, against the forces of the Islamist ideology.
 But 9/11 was all but forgotten after Afghanistan/Iraq.
-You’ll not that the most prominent use of 9/11 these days is as an excluded marker in a narrative that diminishes Islamic terrorism by pointing out how few attacks have occurred in the USA SINCE 9/11 – it’s convenient to exclude it.
+You’ll note that the most prominent use of 9/11 these days is as a demarcation in a narrative that diminishes Islamic terrorism, by pointing out how few attacks have occurred in the USA… SINCE 9/11 – it’s convenient to exclude it.

 There are many criticisms one can make about the Iraq war.
 Here’s some: